What Is Ginseng?

 However, ginseng shouldn't be depended on to take care of your weight loss goals (unless you're below 10% body fat).

-Without a proper diet, relying on ginseng alone won’t help you in losing weight, especially not when you're early in the process.
+Without a proper diet, relying on ginseng alone won’t help you in losing weight, especially not when you've just started.

 There was a recent study done at the Tang Center for Herbal Medicine Research that measured the anti-diabetic and anti-obesity effects of Panax ginseng berry in adult mice.